Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Proposed Adaptive Compute-and-Forward

 \subsection{Discussion}

 We now discuss some extensions and issues for the proposed scheme.
-As mentioned above, one can incorporate the idea of phase precoding into the proposed adaptive compute-and-forward framework to further improve the overall performance.
-Specifically, according to the channel realization, one can first choose a ring of integers to work with and then rotate the transmitted signal space towards the space formed by the linear functions at the destination nodes.
-Note that rotating channel coefficients and then use integers to approximate those channel coefficients is equivalent to using rotated integers to approximate the original channel coefficients.
+As mentioned above, one can incorporate the idea of phase-precoding into the proposed adaptive compute-and-forward framework to further improve the overall performance.
+Specifically, according to the channel realization, for each ring of imaginary quadratic integers, one can first examine the computation rate achieved by phase-precoding the proposed nested lattice codes constructed over that ring of integers.
+One can then choose the ring that leads to the highest computation rate to work with.
+Note that phase-precoded compute-and-forward with integers can be thought of as using rotated integers to approximate the original channel coefficients \cite{sakzad14}.
 But there are algebraic integers which cannot be expressed as rotated integers; hence in general, allowing working over other rings of algebraic integers will result in an increased computation rate.
+Another way to exploit this is to first determine the ring of integers and then rotate the integers by phase-precoding.
+Either way will result in further reduction of the self-interference.

 A potential weakness of the proposed framework is the complexity issue.
 This comes from two different aspects.
-From the transmitter side, the optimization problem in \eqref{eqn:R_opt_ok} is in general very difficult to solve.
-Fortunately, good approximation algorithms have been proposed for some rings of integers.
+Firstly, the optimization problem in \eqref{eqn:R_opt_ok} is in general very difficult to solve.
+Fortunately, good approximation algorithms have been proposed for some rings of integers \cite{Feng10,Engin14}.
+These algorithms are based on LLL lattice basis reduction algorithm \cite{LLL}.
+The extension of the LLL algorithms to many other rings of integers can be found in \cite{Napias} for example.
 Moreover, simulation results shown above suggest that one does not have to consider too many $\Ok$ for getting improved performance.
-From the receiver side, the modulo operation with respect to an ideal may cause increased complexity.
-Fortunately, there are algorithms available which have polynomial running time.
+Secondly, the modulo operation with respect to an ideal may cause increased complexity.
+Luckily, there are algorithms available which have polynomial running time.
 For example, \cite[Algorithm 1.4.12]{Cohen00} will produce a unique canonical coset representative very efficiently.
 Furthermore, for those $\Ok$ which also form Euclidean domains (there are exactly five of them corresponding to $d\in\{-1,-2,-3,-7,-11\}$), one can further reduce the complexity by taking advantage of Euclidean functions as reported in \cite{Vazquez-Castro14}.